Frequent credit inquires and too many outstanding credit lines

 Your credit score isn't the only factor that determines whether or not you should get a loan, but it's certainly one of the biggest factors in letting a bank make a decision.
 Therefore, boosting your credit score is very important.

-There are at least three things you need to know to build and maintain good credit.
 First, you need to know what your credit score is and what information your credit report contains, second, how to raise your credit score and lastly, how to fix bad credit.
 These three things will make it easier for you to manage your own credit score.

 First, what is a credit score?